 password.addEventListener('input', () => {

-const val = password.value;
+const value = password.value;

-const result = zxcvbn(val);
+const result = zxcvbn(value);

 meter.value = result.score;